infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 -   Info about the incident should be reported to the state officer immediately and keep them updated about progress
 -   Any aggrieved party if they disagree with the CPC can make an appeal to the appeal committee with national and state team members.

-[^9]
+[^9] **AT CSA**
- Report the matter in writing, directly to the Director-CSA
+ - Report the matter in writing, directly to the Director-CSA
  • The Director together with the Program Officer will investigate the matter and take appropriate action in accordance with the guidelines for disciplinary action as has been followed in the past OR outlined in the CSA’s Employee Handbook

-While the matter is under investigation, the individual who is suspected of having committed a child protection violation must be removed from direct contact with children
+ - While the matter is under investigation, the individual who is suspected of having committed a child protection violation must be removed from direct contact with children

- The matter is to be addressed and brought to closure within a month of having been reportED
+ - The matter is to be addressed and brought to closure within a month of having been reported

- If the abuse falls under IPC (Indian Penal Court) or any other relevant law, First Information Report (FIR) must be filed with the local police by CSA
+ - If the abuse falls under IPC (Indian Penal Court) or any other relevant law, First Information Report (FIR) must be filed with the local police by CSA HR Systems
-HR Systems

 ## NCPCR Protocol
 [^11]